 Barbara Rochen Renner, PhD: Barbara's Bio

-Barbara has worked in a variety of positions at the University of North Carolina at Chapel Hill since moving here in 1981.
+Barbara has worked in a variety of positions at the University of North Carolina at Chapel Hill (UNC).

-In her position as Library Liaison to the Department of Allied Health Sciences, Barbara teaches course and curriculum integrated class sessions in Molecular Diagnostic Science/Clinical Laboratory Science, Neurodiagnostics & Sleep Science, Occupational Science/Occupational Therapy, Physical Therapy, Radiologic Science, and Rehabilitation Counseling & Psychology.
-In the recent past, Barbara worked with several Allied Health Sciences divisions to produce a series of in-library and online exhibitions in honor of the anniversaries of the founding of the Divisions of Physical Therapy (50th), Speech and Hearing Sciences (40th), and Occupational Science and Occupational Therapy.
-Ongoing online versions of some of these exhibits include Keys to Communication and the companion Keys to Communication exhibit/blog, and Occupation Matters.
+Health Sciences Library: In her position as Library Liaison to the Department of Allied Health Sciences, Barbara teaches course and curriculum integrated class sessions in support of the many degree and certificate programs in the department.
+She also works with administrators, staff, faculty, and researchers in the department; preceptors/field work supervisors who supervise student clinicians in the community; rehabilitation specialists at the UNC Medical Center; and others.
+Barbara serves on the department’s Research Advisory and Wellness Committees and provides support to and participates in activities of the department's Diversity & Inclusion Leadership Team.
+Barbara has worked with graduate library science students and graduate allied health sciences students to help uncover the history of Allied Health Sciences education at UNC.
+She worked with several Allied Health Sciences divisions to produce a series of in-library and online exhibitions in honor of the new Physician Assistant program and the anniversaries of the founding of the Divisions of Physical Therapy (50th), Speech and Hearing Sciences (40th), and Occupational Science and Occupational Therapy (30th).
+Ongoing online versions of some of these exhibits include the UNC Physician Assistant Program Exhibit, the Voices online exhibit, and Occupation Matters.
 Barbara also serves as Library Services Evaluation Specialist at the Health Sciences Library.

-For her work creating and coordinating the Health Sciences Library's YOUR HEALTH® Radio partnership with the Family Medicine Department at UNC-Chapel Hill, Barbara was recently awarded the 2013 Robert E. Bryan Public Service Award, recognizing, "extraordinary public service and engagement."
+For her work creating and directing the Health Sciences Library's YOUR HEALTH® Radio partnership with the Family Medicine Department at UNC-Chapel Hill, Barbara was awarded the University's 2013 Robert E. Bryan Public Service Award, recognizing, "extraordinary public service and engagement."

 University of Virginia